yera111/asbolsyn2/memory-bank/progress.md

   - Added restart policy for improved reliability
   - Documented the environment variables needed for Railway deployment
   - Created a deployment guide with step-by-step instructions

+### Step 13.3: Timezone Handling Bug Fix ✅
+- **Completed on:** August 6, 2025
+- **Status:** Completed
+- **Summary:**
+  - Fixed critical bug where meals were not showing up in the browse and nearby views
+  - Updated meal filtering to handle timezone comparisons correctly in memory rather than at the database level
+  - Modified pickup time handling in meal creation to ensure proper timezone awareness
+  - Added extensive logging for better debugging of timezone-related issues
+  - Ensured consistent timezone handling across all datetime display and comparison functions
+  - Fixed an issue where pickup times were not properly saved with timezone information
+  - Improved datetime handling when creating pickup windows for new meals
+  - Fixed the "no meals available" issue by ensuring proper timezone comparison